-Umi has won numerous top awards at international piano competitions, including the First Prize at the 13th Osaka International Music Competition in Japan, at the Chopin International Competition in Budapest, Hungary, and at the Bradshaw and Buono International Piano Competition in New York in 2012.
-She was also the Grand Prix winner (the highest award) at the Chopin International Competition in Hartford, Connecticut in 2010, and was subsequently invited to perform at Carnegie’s Weill Recital Hall in New York.
-In 2013, Umi received the “Most Promising Award” at the 17th Hamamatsu International Piano Academy in Hamamatsu, Japan.
+Among her honors are First Prize at the 13th Osaka International Music Competition in Japan, the Chopin International Competition Chopin Plus in Budapest, Hungary, and the Bradshaw and Buono International Piano Competition in New York in 2012.
+She was also the Grand Prix winner of the Chopin International Competition in Hartford, Connecticut in 2010, and was subsequently invited to perform at Carnegie’s Weill Recital Hall in New York.
+In 2013, Umi received the Most Promising Award at the 17th Hamamatsu International Piano Academy in Hamamatsu, Japan.